Back to Podcast Guides

 5. Let humor help when appropriate.
 Some thoughts are not deep truths.
 They are mental weather with bad timing.

-Michael’s point is not that every thought is meaningless.
-It is that a thought is not automatically reality.
-Once there is space between awareness and thought, you can ask a better question: Is this belief of service?8
+Michael's core point: a thought is not automatically reality, and that includes the helpful-sounding ones.
+Once there is space between awareness and thought, you can ask a better question: Is this belief of service?

 Affect-labeling research gives cautious support to this move.
-Lieberman and colleagues found that putting feelings into words was associated with reduced amygdala and limbic responses to negative emotional images and increased right ventrolateral prefrontal activity.9 That does not mean labeling cures emotional pain.
-It means a precise label can sometimes interrupt the story enough to create choice.
+Lieberman and colleagues found that putting feelings into words was associated with reduced amygdala and limbic responses to negative emotional images and increased right ventrolateral prefrontal activity.3 A precise label can interrupt the story long enough to create choice.

 Work with resistance through EASE

-Michael’s most practical emotional framework in the episode is EASE: Elicit, Accept, Surrender, Inquire.10
+Michael's most practical emotional framework in the episode is EASE: Elicit, Accept, Surrender, Inquire.

 Use it when you feel emotional resistance, not when you are flooded beyond your capacity.
 If the material is traumatic, dissociative, or overwhelming, titrate the practice: open your eyes, orient to the room, move your body, call support, or stop.